-NOVATEK ranks amongst the top five companies globally in terms of proven natural gas reserves.
+NOVATEK ranks amongst the top 3 companies globally in terms of proven natural gas reserves.

-Total SEC proved reserves as of 31 December 2015, including the Company’s proportionate share in joint ventures, aggregated 12,817 million barrels of oil equivalent (boe), including 1,775 billion cubic meters (bcm) of natural gas and 143 million metric tons (mmt) of liquid hydrocarbons.
-In 2015, NOVATEK increased the proved reserves by 1.4% and recorded a reserve replacement rate of 133%.
-On an organic basis (excluding the effect of lower share in the SeverEnergia joint venture) the reserve replacement rate amounted to 148%, which is equal to reserves addition of 774 million boe, inclusive of 2015 production.
+As of 31 December 2019, total SEC proved reserves, including the Company’s proportionate share in joint ventures, aggregated 16,265 million barrels of oil equivalent (boe), including 2,234 billion cubic meters (bcm) of natural gas and 193 million metric tons (mmt) of liquid hydrocarbons.
+Total proved reserves increased by 3% (excluding 2019 production) as compared to the year-end 2018, representing a reserve replacement rate of 181% for the year, with the addition of 1,065 million boe, inclusive of 2019 production.

 The organic reserve replacement rate, excluding the effect from acquisitions and disposals, which mainly related to the disposal of 40% participation interest in Arctic LNG 2 project, amounted to 252%, with the addition of 1,487 million boe, inclusive of 2019 production.